Checklist for New Military Spouses

-All marriages are challenging, but being married to someone in the military takes the difficulty to another level.
-Military spouse is tough job with lots of lonely hours and sacrifice.
+All marriages are challenging but being married to someone in the military takes the difficulty to another level.
+Being a military spouse is a tough job with a lot of lonely hours and sacrifice.
 You have to be strong when you don’t feel strong, and optimistic when you’re feeling pessimistic.
 But loving someone in the military means being part of something bigger, supporting an important cause, being resourceful, and persevering through tough times.

 Being a Military Spouse

 It’s important to get an idea of what to expect before the journey begins.
-The main issue is your spouse leaving on deployment for months, coming back, and then leaving again. [bctt tweet=" That yo-yo separation can be emotionally and psychologically painful, disruptive to your household, and particularly confusing for small children."]
+The main issue is your spouse leaving on deployment for months, coming back, and then leaving again.
 If you are becoming a military spouse, be prepared for:

 - Being apart from your spouse for months

 - Missed milestones like birthdays, holidays, and anniversaries